vuxcode/we1-project-loke-nordlander-olsson/time-report.md

   - Added a map iframe to information page
   - Fixed images not displaying correctly and neatly positioned them with a new one
   - Added zoom to the menu

+ - 2021-11-12 16:19 Worked for 1 hour.
+I have done:
+  - I don't even know what, trying to follow the fixes Linus sent me but does not work at all
+  - Everything that gets changed just screws it up

-Total time: 7 hours and 40 minutes
+Total time: 8 hours and 40 minutes